 Danielle Penick, MS, RD, CNSC, LDN is a Registered Dietitian with a Masters of Science in Clinical Nutrition who has worked with cancer patients in outpatient and inpatient settings since 2010.
 She is board certified in nutrition support and licensed.
 Previously, Penick worked at Cancer Treatment Centers of America in Phoenix, AZ and the Lewis Hall Singletary Oncology Center at John D. Archbold Memorial Hospital in Thomasville, GA.
 Penick also worked at WakeMed hospital in Raleigh, NC, where she specialized in treatment of cancer patients, as well as internal medicine, and ICU patients.

-Currently, Penick is based in Phoenix, AZ and is involved with Phoenix Cancer Support Network.
-She was a speaker at the Leukemia and Lymphoma Society’s Rocky Mountain Blood Cancer Conference in Denver, CO presenting on “Nutrition Strategies for the Cancer Survivor” and more recently spoke at Tennis for Life’s National Nutrition Month Month meeting presenting to breast cancer survivors in Raleigh, NC.
+Currently, Penick is based in Atlanta, GA and is on the Oncology Nutrition DPG Leadership Team as a social media administrator and was involved with Phoenix Cancer Support Network.
+She was also a speaker at the Leukemia and Lymphoma Society’s Rocky Mountain Blood Cancer Conference in Denver, CO presenting on “Nutrition Strategies for the Cancer Survivor” and spoke at Tennis for Life’s National Nutrition Month Month meeting presenting to breast cancer survivors in Raleigh, NC.
 Danielle currently is also an administrator for Build Up Dietitian’s Facebook page.
 For more information, you can follow Survivors’ Table on Facebook!

 *The opinions expressed on this website are my own and do not necessarily represent those of the companies I have worked for.
 The purpose for this blog is strictly informational and you should always follow your doctors advice.